trupples/ardagvmotor-fw/README.md

 ## Building and flashing

-You must be located in the `ardagvmotor` folder.
+You must be located in the `ardagvmotor` folder and have the virtualenv loaded (Run `source ~/zephyrproject/.venv/bin/activate` in every new terminal in which you need west commands).

 Build:
 ```